LeonTLam/obsidian-ntnu/01_Current_Semester/TTM4135 Anvendt Kryptografi og Nettverksikkerhet/Notes/Week_1 Lecture 3 Classical Encryption.md

 	* When used for conf., a key is required to read.
 	* When used for auth., a key required to write

+## Cryptosystems

+A cryptosystem consists of:
+* Set of plaintexts (original message)
+* Set of ciphertexts (encrypted message)
+* Set of keys
+* function to transform plaintext into ciphertext
+* Inverse to transform ciphertext to plaintext (decryption)

+## Symmetric and asymmetric cryptography

+* Symmetric Key Cipher (secret key cipher)
+	* Encryption and decryption keys known only to sender and receiver
+	* Requires secure channel for transmission of the cryptographic key
+* Asymmetric Key Cipher (public key cipher)
+	* Each participant

 ---
 ## Notes
 - Additional notes or reminders.